Kosiorny/RPG-Handy-Helper_App/README.md

 # RPG-Handy-Helper App

-This mobile application is a companion client for the [RPG-Handy-Helper backend](https://github.com/xEdziu/RPG-Handy-Helper).
+This mobile application is a companion client for the [RPG-Handy-Helper](https://github.com/xEdziu/RPG-Handy-Helper).
 It allows RPG players to log in, view their profile and game schedules, and perform animated 3D dice rolls.
 All data is fetched from the backend – this version is read-only and does not allow content modification.